steakandbake/ada/_posts/2020-07-30-How-To-Stake-Yoroi-Wallet.md

 image: pic09.jpg
 ---

-## Staking with Yoroi Wallet works with Trezor Model T and (soon Ledger Nano S or X)
+## Staking with Yoroi Wallet works with Trezor Model T and Ledger Nano S|X

-Since the dawn of Cardano entering the the Shelley era, you can now delegate your ADA coins to a stake pool.
+Since the dawn of Cardano's Shelley era, you can delegate your ADA coins to a stake pool.
 This is known as staking where you earn new ADA as staking rewards.
 This guide is primarily for ada holders who wish to delegate their ada to a stake pool, but are not sure about where to start.

 ------------